rasoulie/portfolio/content/projects/project2.md

 <img class="image-large" src="/images/project_02/img_01.png" alt="Case Study: Enhancing Assignment Feedback in Online Learning Platform at ILI"/>

-<h4>Transforming Challenges into Solutions, One Feature at a Time.</h4>
+<b>Transforming Challenges into Solutions, One Feature at a Time.</b>

-As a former instructor at <b>Iran Language Institute</b>, I experienced firsthand the frustrations of the online teaching platform—tedious workflows, inefficient tools, and a lack of user-centric design.
+As a former instructor at Iran Language Institute, I experienced firsthand the frustrations of the online teaching platform—tedious workflows, inefficient tools, and a lack of user-centric design.
 My colleagues often shared their struggles, especially with the assignment feedback system, and I realized how these pain points drove users away from the platform to alternatives like WhatsApp.

 Armed with this knowledge and a passion for design, I embarked on a mission to improve the **user experience** (UX) and **user retention** of the assignment section.
 This case study details my journey, using **design thinking**, to identify issues, ideate solutions, and create a more efficient feedback process.